Why is this medication prescribed?

 How should this medicine be used?

-Levonorgestrel intrauterine system is a small, flexible, t-shaped plastic device to be inserted into the uterus by a health-care provider.
-The Liletta and Mirena brand intrauterine systems may be left in place for up to 6 years after they are inserted and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
+Levonorgestrel intrauterine system is a small, flexible, T-shaped plastic device to be inserted into the uterus by a health-care provider.
+The Mirena brand intrauterine systems may be left in place for up to 7 years after it is inserted, the Liletta brand intrauterine systems may be left in place for up to 6 years after it is inserted, the Kyleena brand intrauterine systems may be left in place for up to 5 years after it is inserted, and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
 If you still want to use an intrauterine system to prevent pregnancy after this time has passed, your healthcare provider can insert a new system as soon as the old system is removed.
 The intrauterine systems may be removed by a doctor any time that you want to become pregnant or want to use a different form of birth control.
 If the Mirena brand intrauterine system is used to treat heavy menstrual bleeding, it may be left in place for up to 5 years after it is inserted.

 You will need to have your intrauterine system inserted in your health-care provider's office or clinic.
 Your health-care provider may tell you to take a nonprescription pain reliever prior to your appointment to help decrease cramping during and after the placement.
 You may experience some of these symptoms during and after the placement: sweating, pale skin, fast heartbeat, fainting, dizziness, cramping, and bleeding.
 Tell your health-care provider if your cramping is severe or if these symptoms last for longer than 30 minutes.
 Your health-care provider will check you to be sure that your system has been placed correctly.